idf_component.yml

 file.public

-: Sets the transient dependency.
+: Marks the component as a transient dependency.
 This is equivalent to adding the component to theREQUIRES

 argument ofidf_component_register